jitsi/handbook/docs/dev-guide/contributing.md

 * Line length is limited to 120 characters for JavaScript, Java, and Kotlin code.

-* Sort by alphabetical order in order to make the addition of new entities as easy as looking a word up in a dictionary.
+* Sort by alphabetical order to make the addition of new entities as easy as looking a word up in a dictionary.
 Otherwise, one risks duplicate entries (with conflicting values in the cases of key-value pairs).
 For
   example: